 - 5. When questions arise as to whether a new department has been created, CMU and the ASSOCIATION will meet to discuss the matter and decide whether it is necessary for the department to establish new departmental procedures, criteria, standards, and bylaws. - 6.
-The department procedures (excluding those which define the voting members of a department), criteria, standards, and bylaws shall be subject to the approval of the dean and the Provost in conformance with the provisions of this Article.
-Approved procedures, criteria, standards, and bylaws are available on the Faculty Personnel Services website at www.fps.cmich.edu/bylaws.htm.
+The department procedures (excluding those which define the voting members of a department), criteria, standards, and bylaws shall be subject to the approval of the administration in conformance with the provisions of this Article.
+Approved procedures, criteria, standards, and bylaws are available on the Faculty Personnel Services website at www.fps.cmich.edu/bylaws/.
 The ASSOCIATION will be notified of approved changes within thirty (30) days of their approval. - 7.
-Departmental Submission and Dean's Review - a.
-Within sixty (60) days of the formal establishment of a department, the new department shall submit its proposed procedures (excluding those which define the voting members of a department), criteria, standards, and bylaws to the dean (copy to Faculty Personnel Services). - b.
-Within forty (40) days of receiving the proposal, the dean shall approve or disapprove it. - 1) If the dean approves the proposal, he/she shall submit it to the Provost for action. - 2) If the dean disapproves the proposal, he/she shall state in writing the reasons the proposal, or portions thereof, was unacceptable and return it to the department. - c.
-Within thirty (30) days of receiving the dean's disapproval of the proposal, the department shall make modifications and submit a revised proposal to the dean (copy to Faculty Personnel Services). - d.
-Within twenty-five (25) days of receiving the revision, the dean shall approve or disapprove it.
+Departmental Submission and Administration's Review - a.
+Within seventy-five (75) days of the formal establishment of a department, the new department shall submit its proposed procedures (excluding those which define the voting members of a department), criteria, standards, and bylaws simultaneously to the dean and Faculty Personnel Services. - b.
+Within seventy-five (75) days of receiving the proposal, the administration shall approve or disapprove it. - 1) If the administration approves the proposal (or portions thereof), it (or the portions approved) shall take immediate effect. - 2) If the administration disapproves the proposal, a written statement shall be provided stating the reasons the proposal, or portions thereof, was unacceptable and the proposal shall be returned to the department. - c.
+Within thirty (30) days of receiving the disapproval of the proposal, the department shall respond to the disapproval with a resubmission simultaneously to the dean and to Faculty Personnel Services, which includes the department's explanation of its resubmission.